-Bee Symbolism: Understanding the Meaning Behind This Powerful Insect
+What do Bees Symbolise?
+Understanding the Meaning Behind This Powerful Insect

-Bee symbolism has been present in human culture for thousands of years.
+Bee animal symbolism has been present in human culture for thousands of years.
 Bees have been revered for their hard work, cooperative nature, and ability to produce delicious honey!
 They have been used as symbols of royalty, industry, and community, among other things.

 In ancient Greece, bees were associated with the goddess Artemis and were seen as a symbol of purity and virginity.
 The ancient Egyptians also held bees in high regard and used them as symbols of royalty and power.
 In Christianity, bees were seen as a symbol of the resurrection and were often depicted in religious art.